 Obtain Eco-Modulated Fees with LCA

-All five EPR for packaging programs in the US have made mention of including eco-modulation (eco-modulated fees) programs alongside other compliance measures—reporting, fees based on tons of material, etc.
+All seven EPR for packaging programs in the US have made mention of including eco-modulation (eco-modulated fees) programs alongside other compliance measures—reporting, fees based on tons of material, etc.

 While these programs are still in development, the Oregon DEQ and CAA have been transparent about their plans to include life cycle assessments (LCAs) as part of their eco-modulation and fee reduction processes, as reported by Packaging Dive.

-The plans include mandatory LCAs for the top 25 producers on 1% of their products sold / distributed into the state every two years and the opportunity for smaller producers to submit voluntary LCAs by fall of 2025 to receive up to $20,000 USD in bonuses—read more on the plans to implement LCA into Oregon’s EPR program here
+The plans include mandatory LCAs for the top 25 producers on 1% of their products sold / distributed into the state every two years and the opportunity for smaller producers to submit voluntary LCAs by fall of 2025 to receive up to $20,000 USD in bonuses per SKU assessed—read more on the plans to implement LCA into Oregon’s EPR program here.

-Interested in securing a $20,000 USD eco-modulation bonus but your organization lacks LCA experience?
+Interested in receiving eco-modulation bonuses in Oregon's EPR program?
 Check out our Certificate of Sustainable Packaging (CSP) program that includes a module training you how to conduct an LCA on your primary, secondary, and tertiary packaging systems using a software specifically designed for LCAs for packaging systems.

 By signing up you indicate you have read and agree to our Terms of Use.
 Packaging School will always respect your privacy.